How to Protect Client Relationships During COVID-19

 Alter Client Communications as Needed

 Nearly all businesses are shifting their day-to-day operations as a result of the pandemic.
 Make an effort to not only understand how your clients have altered their business operations and communications but also cater to those changes.
 Lean into methods of communication such as instant messaging, video chat, and email to make things easier for clients.
-Ensure team members understand that due to recent events, client response time may be slow.
+Ensure team s understand that due to recent events, client response time may be slow.

 In addition, a personal message from the executive level of your business can go a long way in showing clients your ongoing support during this time.
 You may also need to reassess automated messaging, customer access points, and web content to ensure that you’re sending the right message.
 It’s important to be aware of messaging that may come across as insensitive or dismissive.